mrenvoize/koha-testing-docker/README.md

 Translation files (.po files) have been removed from [the docker container](https://gitlab.com/koha-community/koha-testing-docker/-/issues/386) and [the Koha codebase](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=35174).

-When ktd container starts up, it will deal with the .po files if needed, depending on the state of misc/translator/po
+When _KTD_ container starts up, it will deal with the .po files if needed, depending on the state of misc/translator/po

  1. If empty [koha-l10n](https://gitlab.com/koha-community/koha-l10n) will be cloned
  2. If exists and is a git repository, koha-l10n will be pulled and the corresponding branch will be checked out (if there is no changes!)
  3. If exists and is not a git repository, nothing is done (we are on a branch prior to the removal)

-Note that ktd will not automatically remove changes that have been made to the .po files.
+Note that _KTD_ will not automatically remove changes that have been made to the .po files.

 ### Update the files

 #### Fetch new translations

 To manually fetch new translations from koha-l10n (and so Weblate) you can fetch the git repository.

 For main:

 ```shell
 cd misc/translator/po
 git fetch origin